 - Head clearance in the lounge can be compromised however this is very easily mitigated with most people getting used to stepping down to sit on the lounge seats.

 This is a great compact option.
-For those looking for something short (5.99m) you'll be hard pressed to find something better than this floorplan.
-There are a few variations to this, mainly focused around adding extra storage space at the rear for another 1m of length.
-The concept of this layout is that the main bed is a drop down over the spacious front lounge with the kitchen and bathroom (and storage for the slightly longer models) are at the rear.
+For those looking for something short (5.99m), you'll be hard-pressed to find something better than this floorplan.
+There are a few variations to this, mainly focused on adding extra storage space at the rear for another 1m of length.
+The concept of this layout is that the main bed is a drop-down over the spacious front lounge with the kitchen and bathroom (and storage for the slightly longer models) are at the rear.

-- Day time lounging is a dream with heaps of space and an open plan feeling
+- Day time lounging is a dream with heaps of space and an open plan feel

 - You could get at least 6 people around the table for evening drinks despite only being 5.99m long

 - The bed is easy to put down at nighttime and easily accessible

 - You can opt for something a little longer 6990m and gain heaps of external and internal storage

 - Easy to convert the beds to 4 berth sleeping positions.

 - Be sure to check payload on the shorter motorhomes to make sure that you have enough carrying capacity to take with you what you want